NopeZrR/CSCI-6364/README.md

 - **Network Depth**: Adjust the number of CNN layers to modify model complexity.

 ## Future Work
-Future plans include using high-performance resources such as AWS to accelerate training and exploring alternative baseline algorithms and model architectures to improve performance on the EEG-based gaze prediction task.
+Future plans include exploring alternative baseline algorithms and model architectures to improve performance on the EEG-based gaze prediction task.

 ## License
 This project is licensed under the MIT License.
 Contributions and suggestions are welcome.